 The not-so-sweet spot: The bitter truth about sugar

-Overall, there was just a 3% sugar reduction across all food categories as of October 2020, far below the government’s target.
+Overall, there was just a 3.5% sugar reduction across all food categories as of December 2022, far below the government’s target.

-Meanwhile, one of the most common cause of child hospital admissions for general anaesthetic is for tooth extractions linked to dental decay and excess sugar consumption.5,6 It’s time we assessed the bitter truth about sugar and its impact on our health.
+Meanwhile, one of the most common causes of child hospital admissions for general anaesthetic is for tooth extractions linked to dental decay and excess sugar consumption.
+Hear more on the importance of oral health in this podcast.

 This may seem a silly question.
 After all, many of us have probably shovelled the white granulated stuff into our tea for years (or adding lumps if you’re fancy).
 However, it’s actually a bit more complicated.
 Granulated sugar — that staple of hot beverages, cakes, biscuits and more — is just one type of sugar.